 You know I can’t resist dropping a proverb on you that was dropped on me: “If wars were fought with words, Ireland would rule the world.”

 Among other things, the parade presents me with the chance to regurgitate some Irishisms.
 I get to say things are grand and brilliant and ask people, where’s the crack?
-(And they don’t point to a drug den or suggest rehab).
+Yes, Katie McFadden, I know it’s spelled craic.
+Whaddaya think I am, an eeijit?